List of Blake's 7 characters: Jenna Stannis

-Jenna Stannis was played by Sally Knyvette.
+Jenna Stannis is played by Sally Knyvette.
 (The role was revived in the Blake's 7 audio plays, where at first she was played by Carrie Dobro, though Knyvette has since returned to playing her again in Big Finish Productions audio stories.)

 A member of the elite Alpha class, Jenna was a beautiful but cynical smuggler/self-styled "free trader".
-She clearly had some involvement with resistance groups as she had once met the resistance fighter Avalon.
 She was captured by the Federation and sentenced to be transported to the prison colony on Cygnus Alpha.
-However, she befriended Blake, assisted in a mutiny on the transport ship and escaped with him and Avon aboard the Liberator.
+However, she befriends Blake, assists in a mutiny on the transport ship and escapes with him and Avon aboard the Liberator.

-A talented pilot, Jenna initially took charge of all navigation duties aboard the Liberator.
-She was the only crew member capable of piloting the ship when Zen was inoperative or unwilling to do so.
+A talented pilot, Jenna initially takes charge of all navigation duties aboard the Liberator.
+She is the only crew member capable of piloting the ship when Zen is inoperative or unwilling to do so.

-Jenna was cynical and untrusting, but could also be kind and affectionate with a good sense of humour.
-She was very intelligent, in keeping with her grade rating, and seemed to enjoy baiting Avon and Vila.
-While Jenna was never completely devoted to Blake's ideals, she was loyal to him and they had a strong mutual affection (she was chosen by Sinofar in "Duel" to demonstrate the death of a friend to Blake and was jealous of Inga in "Hostage").
-She was also more ethical than the other crew.
+Jenna is cynical and untrusting, but can also be kind and affectionate with a good sense of humour.
+She is very intelligent, in keeping with her grade rating, and seemed to enjoy baiting Avon and Vila.
+While Jenna is never completely devoted to Blake's ideals, she is loyal to him and they had a strong mutual affection (she was chosen by Sinofar in "Duel" to demonstrate the death of a friend to Blake and was jealous of Inga in "Hostage").
+She is also more ethical than the other crew.
 When she was a free trader, for example, she refused to run drugs.
 Her beauty brought her to the attention of a number of dangerous people ("Space Fall"), but she used her looks to her advantage on occasion ("The Keeper").

-Jenna disappeared with Blake during the Intergalactic War at the end of the second series.
-The only report Zen discovered was that she was on a hospital ship.
+Jenna disappears with Blake during the Intergalactic War at the end of the second series.
+The only report Zen discovers is that she was on a hospital ship.
 In the series finale, Blake told Tarrant that Jenna returned to smuggling and died by self-destructing her ship and taking "half a squadron of gunships" with her.

-In "Jenna's Story" by Steve Lyons (The Liberator Chronicles, Volume 6, performed by Sally Knyvette), it is revealed that Jenna is dead, killed when the ship she was piloting was destroyed.
+In "Jenna's Story" by Steve Lyons (The Liberator Chronicles, Volume 6, performed by Sally Knyvette), Jenna is dead, killed when the ship she was piloting was destroyed.
 The story details the events from Jenna's escape from the Liberator during the Galactic War, and her determination to continue Blake's fight against the Federation until the moment of her death.